KTH/devops-course/contributions/tutorial/alevol-keivanm/READEME.md

 ## Grading Criteria
-For the easter egg look inside the Java code, try running.
-If you need to take a look at https://hitchhikers.fandom.com/wiki/Deep_Thought
+For the easter egg look inside the Java code, try running it.
+If you need to, take a look at https://hitchhikers.fandom.com/wiki/Deep_Thought

 We also hope to fullfill that the tutorial is doable in the browser without a local environment, since it is possible to do all tasks in the GitHub web interface.